source-academy/sourceror/README.md

 ## Contributing

 For minor bugs, you can make a pull request directly.
 For larger things and debatable features, please file an issue before spending any substantial amount of time on your feature.

-Help is also wanted for various bundling and npm issues:
-- The fact that Sourceror and Sourceror Driver are in separate repositories (and separate npm packages) is weird.
-It would be good if Sourceror Driver could be merged into Sourceror.
-- A CLI build of Sourceror Driver would be nice, so that we can have a Source to WebAssembly compiler runnable from the local machine (probably in Node.js).